InfectedDuck/CS50x-Week3-Solution-With-Deep-Explanation/README.md

 1. `runoff.c` - A program that implements a runoff election system.
 2. `tideman.c` - A program that implements the Tideman voting method.
 3. `plurality.c` - A program that implements the plurality voting method.
-4. `sort.c` - A program that demonstrates the implementation of different sorting algorithms: Bubble Sort, Merge Sort, and Selection Sort.
+4. `sort` - A program that demonstrates the implementation of different sorting algorithms: Bubble Sort, Merge Sort, and Selection Sort.

 ## Description